UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/doc/sprint0/product_backlog.md

-# Basic Function:
-I am a new user to this platform.
-I want to be able to click the bottom and then redirect me to a place to register an account.
-This includes but is not limited to the account and password.
-After that I want to be able to upload my avatar and add some personal habits or majors in detail.
-So, people can know my interest and then talk with me.

-## Notes:
+# Notes about this file:
 This file contains all the user stories for the product backlog.
 Each of the user stories have been grouped by the purpose and where

-### General Sign up and User Actions
+## General Sign up and User Actions
 - User story 1: As a new user, I want to click a sign up button on the home page, so that I can go to a sign up page and prepare to create an account.

 - User story 2: As a new user, I want to sign up using my first name, last name, school email, date of birth and password for an account in the signup page, so that I can login into an account based on my school email and password.